marksikaundi/Meta-JavaScript/Week 3/OPPS.md

 Now consider a bell on a bicycle.
 A bicycle has a bell.
 It could be said that the bell is a property of the bicycle object.
 This bell could also be rung.
 However, the reason, the intention, and the result of somebody ringing the bell on a bicycle is not the same as ringing the bell on a door.

 The above concepts can be coded in JavaScript as follows:

+ The Penguin and Eagle sub-classes both inherit from the Bird super-class.
+The Eagle sub-class inherits the useWings() method from the Bird class, but extends it with an additional console log.
+The Penguin sub-class doesn't inherit the useWings() class - instead, it has its own implementation, although the Penguin class itself does extend the Bird class.

+  Do some practice with the above code, trycreating some of your own classes.  (hint : think about things you know from everyday life)
+`////`